 - Compensation on a per-acre basis for working with RS

-- Addition of livestock watering devices as needed
+- Livestock watering stations installed as needed

 - Decreased risk of disease or injury to livestock caused by eroded streams